 A Bridge Not Too Far

 One beaker has the emulsion, the vAg electrode, and one end of a salt bridge in it.
 The salt bridge connects to a second beaker with some solution and the reference electrode.
-The reference electrode mentioned above has a gel in it that helps act as a bridge by isolating the KCl solution in the reference electrode from the outside world.
+The reference electrode mentioned above has a gel inside that helps act as a bridge.
+It isolates the KCl solution in the reference electrode from the outside world.

 You do not want to use a solution with a halide in it for either the salt bridge to the emulsion or in the beaker with the reference electrode.
 A salt that will not affect the emulsion is needed.
 A saturated solution of potassium nitrate (KN03) would be a good choice here as you’ll have both potassium and nitrate ions in the emulsion solution too.
-Get ACS or at least reagent grade so you know you have low halides – don’t be tempted to use hydroponic quality KNO3!
+Get ACS grade or at least Reagent Grade, so you know you have low halides.
+Don’t be tempted to use hydroponic quality KNO3!

 Silver Ion Meters